 As mobile banking becomes more popular, there will probably be questions about whether or not it is safe to trust your money to new banks with radical ideas.
 Because both N26 and Revolut are both licensed in the EU, they should offer similar deposit protection to any other bank.

-Of course, the country where the bank is registered would have to make good an any deposit guarantees in the event of a problem with the bank, which may be a turn off to some people in the UK.
+Of course, the country where the bank is registered would have to make good an any deposit guarantees in the event of a problem with the bank, which may be a turn off to some people.
 Getting your funds back from a business that is operating with a Lithuanian special banking license might not be a straight forward process.

 There are also questions surrounding whether or not Revolut would quality at all for Lithuanian deposit protection at the moment.
 As a fully licensed German bank, N26’s depositors should be covered by the €100,000 deposit insurance scheme that applies to all retail accounts in German banks.

 Overall both N26 and Revolut give their clients a variety of services at very low costs.
 There are some differences between the two, and if you are trying to decide which one to use, here are a few things to consider.